MisterTarock/reserv/README.md

 #References

 - Our class "Technologie web"
-- To make this Readme https://guides.github.com/features/mastering-markdown/
+- To make this Readme with the *Markdown* language https://guides.github.com/features/mastering-markdown/